Slowly wandering my way everywhere

 Stopping to enjoy the view and the small waterfall by the road.
 Hello dirt pile wall, goodbye helmet.

 I would just caution you to be mindful of how close you get to the edges and to pay attention to where those handlebars are pointed if you’re staring off at the dramatic landscape.
-Also watch where you put your helmets if you stop to take pictures along the way.
-If you choose to lean your bikes up against a short dirt pile near the edge of a cliff and set your helmet on the seat… One might attempt to escape and tumble off said cliff.
-Not that such a thing happened to us.
+Also watch where you put your helmet if you stop to take pictures along the way.
+If you choose to lean your bike up against a short dirt pile near the edge of a cliff and set your helmet on the seat… it might attempt to escape and tumble off said cliff.
+Not that such a thing happened to me.
 Nope, no way.

 4. Pack Light and Carry a Chain

 Most bike rentals include a chain (if you’re doing this, make sure you get one!) for you to use to lock up the rental bike & helmet if you stop.
 Chances are, if you’re biking La Ruta de Las Cascadas, it’s because you want to see and experience those cascadas!
 While some of the waterfalls and attractions had bike racks for cyclists to use, others did not.
-It was a bit inconvenient to chain up the bikes and helmets every time we stopped.
-This was especially true for the spots that didn’t have a bike rack handy, thus forcing us to creatively chain them up to a railing or whatever we could find.
-Nonetheless, we did it to avoid someone stealing our rental bikes which would leave us both stranded and indebted to the rental shop.
+It was a bit inconvenient to chain up my bike and helmet every time I stopped.
+This was especially true for the spots that didn’t have a bike rack handy, thus forcing me to creatively chain them up to a railing or whatever I could find.
+Nonetheless, I did it to avoid someone stealing my rental bike which would leave me both stranded and indebted to the rental shop.

 Another thing to keep in mind is what you bring with you.